znicholson17/P-Linked/Docs/ABSTRACT.md

 ## Overview
 Plug-and-play smart home integration to connect and control IoT devices over powerline and Matter standard.
+The project consists of two parts:
+1. Hardware
+2. Software

+## Hardware
+For the hardware, we have created a PCB based on a ESP32-S3 with built in ethernet jack (RJ45).
+This PCB serves as hardware attached on top of the WisLink LX200V20 EVB boards.

+## Software
+For software, we have coding in C

 ## Project Structure
 The project follows the recommended project structure for ESP32 applications: